 Execute your marketing objectives and leave as soon as you’re done.

 This is ideal for those of us who still hold a regular day job to support our family needs.
 We don’t have a larger percentage of our day-time to sit in front of the computer.

-In today’s advanced technology world, some high-end mobile devices can do almost what every desktop/laptop computer do.
+In today’s advanced technology world, some high-end mobile devices can do many of what desktop/laptop computers do.

 As a part-time online entrepreneur/blogger still holding a regular day job.
 You don’t have all the time in this world to devote to your online business.
 You’ll need to execute some online marketing activities while on the go.

 Like commenting on relevant blogs.
 Social media marketing and engagements.
 Moderating comments on your blog etc.